YuNoGuy123/Cataclysm-Dimensional-Intertwinement/README.md

 As a last point to this guideline, please try to refrain from naming other sources of media in your contribution, if it's something you made then it's fine of course, but copyrighted media is copyrighted everywhere, even in a free-to-play open source mod.

 Example of a contribution that is okay as per this guideline:

 You want to add a new NPC based off an OC of yours, the OC is human, does not have any particularly extraordinary abilities, and is interesting enough to warrant their existence either as a loner, or within an existing faction.

 Example of a contribution that is also okay, but bends the guideline slightly:

 You want to add a subtle reference to a popular anime series, the reference is in the form of a book included in the game world and is titled something akin to "Wacky Escapade", this is a reference that anyone who looked twice would understand, but I would be okay with it since we aren't naming anything specifically and it would not hurt the quality of the mod to be included.

 Example of a contribution that you'd better have a VERY good reason for implementing:

 You want to add a new NPC based off an OC of yours, the OC is a non-human dragon-scalie, as tall as a building, and extremely powerful even on their own.
 This is difficult to justify given the theme and content of the rest of the mod, I'm not saying you couldn't justify it, but I would be impressed if your justification managed to convince me.

+This in essence is very similar to point 1, though, something like having a dragon-scalie in the mod is technically feasible considering the lore.
+The issue is there wouldn't be any content that fits with it, it would stick out really badly.
+So it's important to make sure something doesn't stick out too much.